BruceRedefinedprop/harrystools-proffofconcent/README.md

             c.
 I tested the smaller screen on my Iphone and Ipad (though Ipad pro is similar to the laptop).
 To diagnose issue on the small screen, I used Chrome developers tool.

+            d.
+I used browserstack to spot check different OS versions for window and phones.
+This test was was a spot check, my testing was focused on the index page since it's callout was the most challenging for the smaller screens.
+Spot checked other pages.
+Did not test form or links, I assumed those work in similar manner as in the primary testing platform.